RAC’s Regulatory Roundup

 Welcome to the “RAC Regulatory Roundup”.

-I am RAC’s new Regulatory Affairs Officer, elected by the RAC Board to succeed Richard Ferch, VE3KI.
+I am RAC’s Regulatory Affairs Officer, elected by the RAC Board in December 2021 to succeed Richard Ferch, VE3KI.
 Richard has done an excellent job of representing the interests of Canadian Amateurs in the last six years as Regulatory Affairs Officer and in many capacities for several years before then.

 Along with RAC’s other representative – including Paul Coverdale, VE3ICV, Bryan Rawlings, VE3QN, Glenn MacDonell, VE3XRA and Serge Bertuzzo, VA3SB – Richard will continue to play an important role in domestic and international regulations in the future.
 We are very lucky to have someone with Richard’s skills advocating for us with our regulator Innovation, Science and Economic Development Canada (ISED).